cancel

 2. Keep the BOOT0 button high.

 3. Connect via STM32CubeProgrammer.
-The system bootloader shouldn’t touch the power-supply configuration.
-However it will configure the pins related to bootloader communication interfaces and might disturb external components on the board (this might be critical for custom PCBs).
+The system bootloader should not modify the power-supply configuration.
+However, it configures the pins related to bootloader communication interfaces and might disturb external components on the board (this might be critical for custom PCBs).

 5. Make sure that you fixed the power-supply configuration in your project.